LightArrowsEXE/moon_blog/_posts/2020-08-04-editing-stylesheet.md

 * What do you mean, "I don't know where they went"?!
 * And so he went all "Oh yeah, the guy said 'Just leave it all to me!' so nonchalantly!"

 "Alright" should always be spelled as "all right".
-While they can be used interchangeably, "all right" is always correct, while "alright" can be wrong in some instances.
+While they can be used interchangeably, "all right" is always correct, while "alright" can be wrong in some instances.<br>
 "OK", "Ok", and "ok" should always be written full-out as "okay".

 Concerning punctuation: